kozeig/kozeig/README.md

 - **Beginner-Friendly**: Ideal for learning programming concepts
 - **Logical Operators**: Full support for AND, OR, and NOT operations
 - **Control Flow**: If-else statements and ternary conditional expressions
+- **Functions**: Support for defining and calling functions with parameters and return values

 ## Installation